0xa1d/0xa1d.github.io/index.md

 ## Progress
 I have done 42 boxes including 9 actives as of June, 04.
 There are 16 boxes left on my to-do list of retired machines.
 I'm also planning to get Pro Hacker rank before taking the course (Hacker atm).

+*Last updated : 25/06*